NickyThreeNames/blog_settings/content/articles/partisanmodel.md

 Using logistic regression was a great way to practice using a tried and true machine learning technique.
 It is well studied and almost every program and framework has an optimized process for running it.
 In this tutorial, I use [sci-kit learn](http://scikit-learn.org/stable/) to implement a logistic regression model to predict voter partisanship.

 ###The Data
 The data set was provided for the class and is actual campaign data used to create predictive models.
 It contains a combination of voter file data (publicly available), demographic information from the Census, commercially purchased enhancements, and derived fields (number of poeple in household, number of last 3 elections voted in, etc.).
-The data also contained ID responses from voter ID calls since this is actual (anonymized)campaign data, I cannot share it nor show too much of the data exploration, but I can walk through the process for building models.
+The data also contained ID responses from voter ID calls since this is actual (anonymized) campaign data.
+I cannot share it or show too much of the data exploration, but I can walk through the process for building models.

 The sample data was from a state with party registration, so we had nearly complete coverage for which party affiliation.
 Some may be asking why we would create a partisanship model in this case.
-There are always new voters that may not have yet registered with a party or registered Independents/3rd party who share a lot of similarities with voters in one party.
-In my experience, a lot of voters may claim to be Independent or "just vote for the person, not party", but have exclusively voted for one party their entire adult lives.
+There are always new voters that may not have yet registered with a party or registered Independent/3rd-party who share a lot of similarities with voters in one party.
+In my experience, a lot of voters may claim to be Independent or "just vote for the person, not party," but have exclusively voted for one party their entire adult lives.
 Creating a partisanship model will help more helpfully assign them to a party for targeting purposes.
 Additionally, it can be helpful to try modeling exactly how partisan a voter happens to be.
 There is no "partisanship requirement" to party registration.

 Due to the commercial nature of the data, I will not share the data exploration code/results.
 However, it was quickly clear that several columns were correlated with each other.
 This multicollinearity will throw off logistic regression, I either had to manually pick between the columns or use regularization.
 I decided to test both L1 and L2 regularization rather than manually pick columns.
 More on that below.